reid47/babel-plugin-react-component-metadata/README.md

 };
 ```

-This plugin inserts the static field `__propMetadata` on your components and
+This plugin inserts the static field `metadata` on your components and populates
-populates it with the information it collects.
+it with the information it collects (the name of this property is configurable -
+see below).

 ## why does this exist?